ovh/docs/pages/platform/metrics/metrics_opentsdb/guide.fr-fr.md

 ---
-title: Push and vizualize your first datapoints with OpenTSDB
+title: 'Push and vizualize your first datapoints with OpenTSDB'
 slug: start-opentsdb
-excerpt: Push and query your first datapoints
+excerpt: 'Push and query your first datapoints'
-section: Getting started
+section: 'Getting started'
 order: 3
 ---

-**Last updated 15th May, 2018**
+**Last updated 23th August, 2019**

 ## Objective

-OpenTSDB is a Scalable Time Series Database design to store and serve massive amounts of time series data without losing granularity.
+[OpenTSDB](http://opentsdb.net/){.external} is a Scalable Time Series Database design to store and serve massive amounts of time series data without losing granularity.
 In this guide, you will learn how to use your first datapoints using Metrics.

 ## Requirements